gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Gerrit-gij-self-managed.md

     </div>
 </div>

-### How to enable GetRepositories log response from Gerrit to the Jira log
+### How to enable GetRepositories log response from Gerrit to the Jira log?

 1. Open ![](/wp-content/uploads/actions-icon.png) Jira System Administration then click **Logging and profiling** on the left sidebar.